navapbc/ecs-utils/README.md

 ### service-check

-This script polls an ECS service after a task configuration change (e.g. docker image update) and returns 0 when all tasks show container 'HEALTHY' and the deployment 'PRIMARY' with the desired number of tasks running.
+This script polls an ECS service after a task configuration change (e.g. docker image update) and returns 0 when all tasks show container 'HEALTHY' and the deployment 'PRIMARY' has a rolloutState of 'COMPLETED' with the desired number of tasks running.
+This check is meant for rolling deploy ECS services.

 Usage:
 ```